pkarsy/rfboot/help/Encryption.md

 as the FLASH can be written reliably only 10000 times.

 The firmware is not encrypted in the atmega flash.
-When the bootloader is first installed with "make xtal" or "make noxtal" the fuses are set so an ISP programmer cannot read the FLASH neither the EEPROM, but I have no solid information if atmega328 can withstand FLASH/EEPROM read attacks.
+When the bootloader is first installed with "make isp", the fuses are set so an ISP programmer cannot read the FLASH neither the EEPROM, but I have no solid information if atmega328 can withstand FLASH/EEPROM read attacks.